RentEase

 There is a version of the landlord-tenant relationship in Uganda that is fundamentally adversarial.
 Landlord chasing.
 Tenant avoiding.
 Both sides uncertain of the facts.
 Both sides filling the uncertainty with suspicion.

-Digital management does not just make administration easier.
-It changes the nature of the relationship.
+Digital management changes the nature of that relationship.

-Uganda's rental property market offers promising yields of 5.9% to 7.4% for apartments in middle-income areas — but these returns depend on maintaining high occupancy rates.
+Uganda's rental property market offers promising yields of 5.9% to 7.4% for apartments in middle-income areas, but those returns depend on maintaining high occupancy rates.
 High occupancy rates depend on tenant retention.
 And tenant retention depends on tenants feeling they are being managed professionally.

-The landlords who will grow in Uganda's increasingly competitive rental market are not necessarily those with the best properties.
-They are the ones whose tenants stay longer, refer other quality tenants, and treat the property with care — because they are being treated with professionalism.
+The landlords who will grow in Uganda's increasingly competitive rental market will not necessarily be the ones with the best properties.
+They will be the ones whose tenants stay longer, refer other good tenants and treat the place with care, because they are treated professionally.

 That professionalism starts with the tools you use.